open-policy-agent/eopa/docs/enterprise-opa/tutorials/testing/live-impact-analysis.md

 ---
 sidebar_position: 10
 sidebar_label: Live Impact Analysis
-title: Testing policy updates with Live Impact Analysis | Enterprise OPA
+title: Testing policy updates with Live Impact Analysis | EOPA
 ---

-Live Impact Analysis (LIA) is a feature of Enterprise OPA which allows you to preview the impact of changes to policy code before deploying.
+Live Impact Analysis (LIA) is a feature of EOPA which allows you to preview the impact of changes to policy code before deploying.
 LIA works by sampling live traffic and comparing the results from the new policy against the currently deployed policy.